 What Will I Study?

 A program leading to a Bachelor of Science in Health Care Management can take you four years to complete and may consist of 120-180 credits.
 Typical courses in a program can include health care policy, health care law, ethics, health care finance, health care information systems, medical terminology, operations management, human resources skills, patient care skills and health care statistics.
 You may also have the opportunity to complete an internship, typically during your junior-senior summer, at a school-approved health care facility.

 You may be able to pursue programs online.
 While some programs are available entirely online, others are hybrids, which require a certain amount of in-person participation.
 In order to partake of online instruction, you must have an up-to-date computer with a high-speed Internet connection, as well as school-approved browsers, operating systems and other software or hardware deemed necessary.
 Some online programs are actually degree-completion programs.
 In order to qualify for admission, you must have completed all lower-level requirements or hold an associate's degree.

-According to the BLS, as of July 2011 employment of health care managers was projected to increase 16% from 2008-2018.
+According to the BLS, employment of medical and health services managers was projected to increase by 20% from 2016-2026.
 However, the BLS further stated that employment was expected to grow faster in outpatient care facilities, clinics and private practices than in hospitals.
-The median annual wage for medical and health services managers was $84,270 as of May 2010.
+The median annual wage for these occupations was $99,730 as of May 2018.